Test template with your data

 Note

-Then click on Test template, complete your data and choose Test & Download.
+Then click Test template, provide your data and choose Test & Preview or Test & Download.

-• Error identification: This section tells you which specific process failed.
+• Error identification: This section indicates which specific process failed.

 • Problem description: A brief summary of the error.

-• Details: Shows the path within your JSON data (or any other input) that’s related to the incident.
+• Details: Shows the path within your JSON data (or any other input) related to the issue.

 Template test with errors